 The YMCA is committed to providing a safe and welcoming environment for all members and guests.
 To promote safety and comfort for all, all individuals are asked to act appropriately at all times when in our facility or participating in our programs.
 We expect persons using the YMCA to act maturely, to behave responsibly, and to respect the rights and dignity of others.
-In consideration of all members and to insure your own safety while at the YMCA, we ask that you respect our facility regulations:
+In consideration of all members and to ensure your own safety while at the YMCA, we ask that you respect our facility regulations:

 - Children under the age of 12 must be supervised AT ALL TIMES by a parent or guardian.

-- The YMCA is a smoke free campus.
+- The YMCA is a smoke-free campus.
 Smoking is not permitted on any of the YMCA premises.

 - Members must show their membership IDs at the Member Service Desk upon entering the facility and keep the